ananya-bangera/Music_Mania/README.md

 ## Future scope
+>for user friendly interface of music player ,
 * calorie burn counter
 * To give access of  setting a fix distance(planed distance)
 * history of disance covered (in graph format )